beardypig/streamlink-portable/README.md

 # Streamlink Portable
 A script to build a portable version of Streamlink for Windows.

-The portable zip files are build from the master branch of [streamlink/streamlink](https://github.com/streamlink/streamlink) and comes bundled with Python 3.7.9.
+The portable zip files are build from the master branch of [streamlink/streamlink](https://github.com/streamlink/streamlink) and comes bundled with Python 3.
 There is a 32 bit and a 64 bit version available for 32 bit Windows and 64 bit Windows (if in doubt use the 32 bit version).
+Multiple bundles with different versions of Python 3 are available, the latest version of Python bundled is currently 3.9.
+Older versions of Python 3 are provided to maintain compatibility with older versions of Windows.
+Going forward the bundled versions of Python will be all versions supported by Streamlink.

 The portable zip of the most recent stable streamlink version can be found in the [latest release](https://github.com/beardypig/streamlink-portable/releases/latest).